waterholeforum/docs/frontend.md

 }
 ```

 This trait exposes an `id()` method on the component, and the `$attributes` bag will automatically be populated with an `id` attribute using this value.
-By default, the ID will be derived from the component name and the component's first public property (`$post` in this example).
+By default, the ID will be derived from the component name and the component's first public property that is a `Model` instance (`$post` in this example).
 You can override the method if you'd like to specify a custom ID.

 To render a `<turbo-stream>` element for the streamable component, use the `Waterhole\Views\TurboStream` class.
 There is a method for each available Turbo Stream action.
 Pass in an instance of the streamable component: